DOCTOR-ANR/cyber-data-extract/README.md

   - `./inputs/controllers-hosts.csv`: The CSV file describing placement of machines (physical and virtual) in orchestration domains.
   - `./inputs/ndn-topo.csv`: The CSV file describing NDN links, in the case of a hybrid IP/NDN network.
   - `./inputs/input-gci.xml`: The entire topology from Generic Collector Interface (XML file).
 If this file is provided, no other is needed or read.
+  - `./inputs/input-mmt.xml`: The entire topology from MMT Operator (XML file).
+If this file is provided, no other is needed or read.

 The complete description of the inputs files can be found in [./doc/inputs-file-specifications.md](./doc/inputs-file-specifications.md).